 Is Houma expanding its housing supply?
 How does the housing supply differ for homeowners versus renters?
 What types of multifamily units are being developed?
-Is housing affordable for homeowners and renters?

 The number of housing units in the Houma Catchment Area increased over the last 12 years; about 1/3 of the 120 units are vacant